Hardhikman/popu-agent/README.md

 *   `run_app.py`: Helper script to run the application using the virtual environment.
 *   `requirements.txt`: Lists the Python dependencies required for the project.
 *   `generate_diagrams.py`: Script to generate architecture diagrams for documentation.
+*   `images/`: Folder containing agent visualization diagrams:
+    *   `Analytic.png`: Visualization of the Policy Analyst Agent
+    *   `critic.png`: Visualization of the Policy Critic Agent
+    *   `lobby.png`: Visualization of the Policy Lobbyist Agent
+    *   `synth.png`: Visualization of the Policy Synthesizer Agent

 ## Workflow